 I feel that the market, the way we design, and how we distribute is changing dramatically and very quickly.
-Sustainability is already becoming somewhat an obsolete word that at the end does not mean so much if it is not connected to what we going to do for the future.
-Designing for a circular economy that for sure is the future of the industry is the new challenge that brings very different inspirations and methods.
+Sustainability is already becoming somewhat of an obsolete word that at the end does not mean so much if it is not connected to what we are going to do for the future.
+Designing for a circular economy – that for sure is the future of the industry – is the new challenge that brings very different inspirations and methods.
 We need to design jeans that last longer and appeal to multiple consumers.
 We will get disconnected from the traditional fashion trends and hopefully will not have an obligation to design something new every six months.

 Marco Lanowy, Managing Director, Alberto